-Preferred Sub-Alternative 2a.
-2 fish per vessel per day
+Preferred Sub-alternative 2a.
+2 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

 Preferred Alternative 3.
 Establish a for-hire recreational vessel limit for black grouper of: